COSC1107-CT/pytomata-marker/README.md

 ```

 > [!NOTE]
-> Note how `uv` created and downloaded the required dependencies the first time.
+> Notice that `uv run` identified an already-installed interpreter, identified and downloaded the required dependencies before running the `execute.py` script.
+> Refer to the [uv docs](https://docs.astral.sh/uv/) for details.

 To mark all the students in a submission folder: